 The National Kiwi Hatchery(opens in new window) at Rainbow Springs plays a hugely important role in kiwi conservation, incubating and hatching over 130 kiwi chicks each year.

 Their work is crucial to the survival of kiwi, as only 5% of kiwi chicks hatched in the wild will make it to adulthood.
 As a result of predators such as stoats, cats, and dogs, the brown kiwi population is steadily declining by around 3% a year.

-Visitors to New Zealand can view the incubation and hatching of kiwi birds by joining a National Kiwi Hatchery tour when visiting Rainbow Springs.
+Visitors can view the incubation and hatching of kiwi birds by joining one of the tours.

 Rotoroa Island in the Hauraki Gulf is home to more than 25 North Island brown kiwi.
 Managed by The Rotoroa Island Trust, a small group of keen conservationists, the island is now an idyllic wildlife sanctuary only a few hours by ferry from Auckland city.

 There is accommodation on the island so stay the night for your best chance of seeing or hearing a kiwi.

 Otorohanga Kiwi House has been protecting kiwi and other New Zealand native birds since 1971.
 Visitors can learn about their active brown kiwi breeding programme from knowledgeable guides in the heart of the North Island.